May 6, 2025

 Market Size

 Denmark's labor market is large enough to handle the entire country's working-age population.
-In 2021 and 2022, the Danish economy grew by 2.8 percent and 2.9 percent, respectively.
-Containment restrictions were reinstated after a significant wave of infections before the turn of the year, hampering economic development in the first half of 2021.
-From March 2021, the economy gradually reopened, allowing demand and GDP to accelerate.
+The Danish economy grew by 2.8 percent and 2.9 percent, respectively.
+Containment restrictions were reinstated after a significant wave of infections before the turn of the year, hampering economic development.
+The economy gradually reopened, allowing demand and GDP to accelerate.

 A Brief Glimpse of Industries in Denmark